b2evolution/business_skin/README.md

 ### Update Log:

+## v1.2.1-stable
+- New Masonry layout on Posts page
+- List layout fix for all list-type widgets

 ## v1.1.0-beta
 - New layout system for widgets.
 Users can now apply different layouts for various widgets, with a small use of Bootstrap's grid system.